Date: 6 September 2014. Ten Dollars a Day.

 As you can see, the "Family Car"

 aka dinghy gets used in a variety of ways.
-It's not all trips along
+It is not all trips along

 Skipper certainly enjoys boat rides in Algae.

-I simply don't shop.
+I simply do not shop.
 And if I do,

 without stores to meander around in, I cannot shop.
-I'll
+I will

 confess to missing the joy of wandering around one of those